 2. Hospital Management System

-A Hospital Management System (HMS) is a software solution designed to automate and streamline various administrative, operational, and clinical processes within a hospital or healthcare organization.
-A Hospital Management System is implemented to streamline operations, improve efficiency, enhance patient care, and optimize resource utilization.
+A Hospital Management System (HMS) is software designed to automate and streamline various administrative, operational, and clinical processes within a hospital or healthcare organization.
+It is implemented to streamline operations, improve efficiency, enhance patient care, and optimize resource utilization.

 A few features of Hospital Management System include: